Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 https://www.nature.com/articles/s41597-022-01254-0

 ---
 #### M2.
-Exploration budget: 12 weeks (108'000 CHF)
+Exploration: 12 weeks (108'000 CHF)
-We add a buffer of twelve weeks to allocate to further investigations.
+We add a buffer of twelve weeks to allocate to further investigations, including fine tuning MMB to different applications.
 These may end up in the paper too, but this would be subject to, among other factors, the outcome of this research, timing with respect to a suitable conference, and the shape of the paper.
 If not included in the paper, the findings will nonetheless be made available to the Polkadot community, for instance in the format of research reports.

+Here are a few of the areas we will research, ordered by descending priority:

 Here are a few of the areas we will research:
 ##### XCMP